Get The Care You Need

 - Pulse is slow, erratic, or not there at all

 A Heroin overdose can affect several body systems.
 An overdose caused by heroin use requires medical attention.
 The level of toxicity of heroin may be related to the purity of the heroin or the presence of poisonous substances added to the dose.
 Some common signs associated with a heroin overdose can include:

 - Disorientation and drowsiness

 - Slowed pulse

-If you or someone you know is currently struggling with a heroin use disorder, help is available.
-At The Orlando Recovery Center, a team of professionals provide comprehensive treatment programs that can be designed to suit the patient’s specific disorders.
+If you or someone you know is currently struggling with heroin addiction, help is available.
+At The Orlando Recovery Center, a team of professionals provide medically-supervised heroin detox and comprehensive heroin addiction treatment programs that can be designed to suit the patient’s specific disorders.
 To learn more about which program could work for you, call the Orlando Recovery Center to speak with a representative.